konker/konker.dev/src/content/til/til-1.md

 These notes are an aid to remembering what dummy WHOIS information can be used.
 DISCLAIMER: the information here is anecdotal, so use at your own risk!

-AWS domains are registered via Route53, here: https://console.aws.amazon.com/route53/home
+AWS domains are registered via [Route53](https://console.aws.amazon.com/route53/home).

 The below assumes that you have an account with AWS and are familiar with registering domains and the DNS system.